JavaScriptDude/zfslib/README.md

     import zfslib as zfs

     # Read ZFS information from local computer
-    # For remote computer access, see [zfs-tools by Rudd-O](https://github.com/Rudd-O/zfs-tools) from which this library was based
+    # For remote computer access see [zfs-tools by Rudd-O](https://github.com/Rudd-O/zfs-tools)
+    # from which this library was heavily based
     conn = zfs.Connection(host='localhost',properties=["avail"])